top of page

 Avoid these common beginner pitfalls:

-Avoid big corrections.
-If salinity does rise, bring it down slowly by topping off gradually with RODI.
+• Avoid big corrections.
+If salinity rises, bring it down slowly by topping off gradually with RODI.

 Weekly Water Changes